Independent research and operating notes on AI Software Delivery Control.

 agent/workflow -> repo/PR -> credential -> action -> target -> approval/proof

 That is what an Agent Action BOM should capture.
 It is not a report about whether AI exists.
-It is a map of action exposure.
+It is a map of action exposure, review discipline, and proof.

 What belongs in it